gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 Logs and configuration files
 ----------------------------

-Three specific output files are systematically built, whatever the search mode, to store information on MacSyFinder's execution:
+Three specific output files are systematically built, whatever the search mode, to store information on MacSyLib's execution:

- * **macsyfinder.conf** - contains the configuration information of the run.
+ * **macsylib.conf** - contains the configuration information of the run.
 It is useful to recover all the parameters used for the run.
- * **macsyfinder.log** - the log file, contains raw information on the run.
+ * **macsylib.log** - the log file, contains raw information on the run.
 Please send it to us with any **bug report**.